kennethgoodman/Columbia-E4579/README.md

 To do everything at once, open up a terminal and run the following two commands:

+_WARNING_ running this command WILL delete all data in the local database

 ```bash
 docker-compose up --build --force-recreate
 ```